rocket2050/osm_kibana/README.md

 Requirements
 ------------
-None
+The only requirment is python installed on host machine

 Role Variables
 --------------

-Available variables are listed below, along with default values(see vars/mail.yml):
+Available variables are listed below, along with default values(see vars/mail.yml):https://github.com/opstree-ansible/osm_kibana/blob/master/vars/main.yml

 # vars file for kibana